Daily Briefing: Brexit - no open-and-shut case?

-LONDON Just when you thought Brexit was all about soft versus hard, or even smooth versus cliff-edge, it might now come down to whether it is "open" or "closed".
+LONDON (Reuters) - Just when you thought Brexit was all about soft versus hard, or even smooth versus cliff-edge, it might now come down to whether it is "open" or "closed".

 So suggests Scottish Conservative leader Ruth Davidson, using her new-found weight in the hung UK parliament to say the British stance should be based on open and broad consultation with other parties rather than the cards-close-to-chest strategy favoured so far by Theresa May.